b1rdmania/vs-token-mvp/README.md

 - **Subgraph:** Scaffolded for event indexing, ready for deployment.
 - **Backend:** Node.js API for vault data and user positions.
 - **Frontend:** React dApp with wallet connect, live stats, and deposit/withdraw flows.
-- **Deployment scripts:** Foundry scripts for easy deployment to Sonic mainnet or testnet.
+- **Deployment scripts:** Scripts for easy deployment to Sonic mainnet or testnet.
 - **Docs:** This README, plus in-code NatSpec and comments.

 ---